bpozzie/PowerShell-Endpoint-Automation-Toolkit/examples/README.md

 # Example Scripts

+This repository provides example PowerShell scripts that demonstrate practical automation techniques commonly used in Windows endpoint administration.

 This directory contains example PowerShell scripts demonstrating common endpoint automation and diagnostic tasks.

 These scripts are intentionally generic and sanitized so they can be safely shared publicly.